gwtlewis/Groot/README.md

 _Description_

-Groot is a web server which provides HTML5 GUI and Python backend(A little bash).
+Groot is a web server which provides HTML5 GUI and Python backend(along with little bash).

 It allows people test their Puppet modules and see the compile results in Groot GUI.